Economic System of Socialism: Fall of Ulbricht

 Constant changes of economic policies were perceived as threatening to socialism, the SED regime, the working class of the GDR, and eventually alienated the USSR under Brezhnev.
-The Prague spring of 1968 also demonstrated the risks of any liberalization.
+The Prague Spring of 1968 also demonstrated the risks of any liberalization.

 Alfred Neumann, a member of the Politburo wrote to Ulbricht on April 18, 1969: Should we put up the slogan "the GDR must become better than West Germany in the economic area"?
 That will not do!
 That does not fit into our constitution, or our socialist national and state consciousness.

 In 1970, inner-party and Politburo criticism of the EES gradually increased.
 At the 14th SED plenum in December 1970, Ulbricht's economic policy was sharply criticized by those who opposed the ESS for political reasons and those who opposed it for the disruptions it caused to the economy.
 His main opponents were Erich Honecker, Willi Stoph and Alfred Neumann.

-In May 1970, Ulbricht was removed from power and left with a purely ceremonial role as the Chairman of the State Council of GDR, which he held until his death on 1973.
+In May 1970, Ulbricht was removed from power and left with a purely ceremonial role as the Chairman of the State Council of GDR, which he held until his death in 1973.

 In 1971, Honecker put forward a new program that called for the "unity of economic and social policy" by building a socialist working class state where the economy is put to the service of political goals.
 The goal of the GDR was now not to be better than the capitalists, but to create a different political system.
 This was promoted especially with the 1974 amendments to the GDR's constitution.